UBC-CIC/electron-repulsion/README.md

     # Remove all managed resources
     cdk destroy

+### Pushing the integrals image

+Now that CDK has initialized all our resources, we need to push the `integrals` image to the ECR repo it has created.
+You can do that with

+    ./scripts/build_image.sh

+Note that this script assumes the ability to read AWS configuration from environment variables.

-## Using the command line interface
+## Running with the command line interface

 There is a small Python library/application in `cli` that allows you to run and monitor jobs without having to know too much about the AWS resources themselves.
 Its dependencies are managed by `pip`, and you can